Unlevered Free Cash Flow (UFCF): Definition, Formula, and Step-by-Step Calculation

 Key differences between unlevered and levered free cash flow

 UFCF starts with EBIT (operating income before interest and taxes), while LFCF starts with net income after interest has already been deducted.
-UFCF is particularly useful for comparing companies with different capital structures because it ignores financing decisions entirely, focusing only on operational cash generation.
+This starting point distinction is critical because it determines what the cash flow represents.

 When to use unlevered vs levered free cash flow